 "My Future My Way" Career Exploration Fair

 The Chamber works with Metro Schools to stage the "My Future, My Way" Career Exploration Fair for the district’s ninth-grade students.
-Over 300 business volunteers from a wide range of industries and careers spend the day downtown at the Music City Center interacting with the city’s 7,000 public school freshmen.
-The goals of the fair are to help the students understand their career interests, which career or thematic academy they may want to choose for 10th-12th grade, and the postsecondary requirements associated with that career.
-In addition to the considerable volunteer and in-kind support that makes this event possible, the Chamber’s partnership with Shoney’s Restaurants ensures that this opportunity is provided to students at minimal cost to the district.
+Over 300 business volunteers from a wide range of industries and careers spend the day at the Music City Center interacting with the city’s 7,000 public school freshmen.
+The fair connects students with careers that align with their innate abilities and interests, assisting students' selection of career or thematic academies in their tenth-grade year and the postsecondary requirements associated with that career path.
+In addition to the considerable volunteer and in-kind support that makes this event possible, our partnership with Alignment Nashville ensures this opportunity is provided to students at minimal cost to the district.

 Metro Schools wants each of its graduates to leave high school with college credit or an industry-recognized professional certification (or both), but many students struggle to pay the exam fee for professional certifications.
 Since 2014 the Chamber has funded most of the cost of 21 different professional certification exams from a wide range of industries.
 101 students passed a professional certification exam in 2014, and that number has grown to 140 in 2015.